Ignition Interlock Device Program

 - Submit a certified copy of your driving history issued by the state that imposed the IID restriction.
 The history must be less than sixty (60) days old on the date it is submitted

-- If your IID is currently installed by one of the Connecticut approved IID vendors, have the vendor or installer complete part 3.
-If the IID is installed by a non-approved vendor, contact one of the Connecticut-approved IID Vendors to have a new IID installed.
-The installer will complete Part three (3) of the application.
+- If your IID is currently installed by one of the Connecticut approved IID vendors, have the vendor submit the installation information to DMV.
+If the IID is installed by a non-approved vendor, contact one of the Connecticut-approved IID vendors to have a new IID installed.

 - Pay the $100.00 IID Administration fee.
 Fees may be paid by a check or money order made payable to DMV and submitted with your IID application or you can pay the fees online.